Skip to Content

 In some cases, a convicted drug offender may be sentenced to drug court rather than having to serve time behind bars.
 Drug court is offered in 23 North Carolina counties as an opportunity for people to receive treatment for substance abuse issues rather than being punished.

-While most people would instead attend drug court than jail, it is essential to understand that this sentencing alternative requires complete compliance.
+While most people would prefer attending drug court over jail, it is essential to understand that this sentencing alternative requires complete compliance.
 If you miss one session or do not pay all of the necessary costs of the program, you may face further penalties.
 If you need guidance, contact our Raleigh drug crime attorney today to learn more about your options.

-Contact Floyd Law Offices PLLC today to schedule a FREE consultation with our drug crimes attorney in Raleigh!
+Contact Floyd Law Offices PLLC online or call (919) 805-3663 today to schedule a FREE consultation with our drug crimes attorney in Raleigh!

 • Not Guilty State of North Carolina v.
 C.B